Dynamics365/dynamics365.github.io/2019-10-10-extend-the-standard-reports-in-dynamics-365-finance-and-operations/index.md

-# Extend the standard reports in Dynamics 365 finance and operations
+# Extend the standard reports in Dynamics 365 finance and operations (CustAccountStatementExt)

 - [1.
 Adding a new field](#1-adding-a-new-field)